carpentries-incubator/twitter-with-twarc/_episodes/03-3-little-tweets.md

 teaching: 0
 exercises: 0
 questions:
-- "Key question (FIXME)"
+- What does twarc data look like?
+- What are some ways of looking at JSON data?
+- Which pieces of a tweet should I pay attention to?

 objectives:
-- "Tweets arrive as JSON, a super common format."
+- Getting acquainted with a dataset

 keypoints:
-- "First key point.
-Brief Answer to questions.
-(FIXME)"
+- Tweets arrive as JSON, a super common format.
+- We can use any old xml viewer to look at JSON
+- Tweets come with a TON of associated data
 ---

 # Examining a twarc JSON file